pmacosta/ptrie/docs/README.rst

     * ``py27-repl``, ``py35-repl``, ``py36-repl`` and ``py37-repl`` run the
       Python 2.7, 3.5, 3.6 and 3.7 REPL, respectively, in the appropriate
       virtual environment.
-The ``ptrie`` package is pip-installed by Tox when the environments are created.
+The ``pmisc`` package is pip-installed by Tox when the environments are created.
 Arguments to the interpreter can be passed in the command line after a double dash (``--``).